Bridging to University Nursing - IEN

 - Proof of English language proficiency may be required

 - Proof of successful completion of a nursing program from country of origin or equivalent

-- Out-of-province applicants must have completed a 2 year diploma in Practical Nursing
+- Out-of-province applicants must have completed a two-year diploma in practical nursing

 - Proof of current certificate of registration in Ontario